visaacceptance/agent-toolkit/README.md

 }
 ```

-The CyberSource Agent Toolkit is a library designed to help AI assistants interact with the CyberSource API through the Model Context Protocol (MCP).
-It provides tools that make it easy to perform payment operations with CyberSource, currently focused on refund processing.
+The Visa Acceptance Agent Toolkit is a library designed to help AI assistants interact with the Visa Acceptance API through the Model Context Protocol (MCP).
+It provides tools that make it easy to perform payment operations with Visa Acceptance, currently focused on refund processing.

 ## Features